 Presenting Design Tasks

 Divide your project into as many stages as you can and deliver a presentation for each stage.
 Never present the outcome of your work without first explaining what you did and why you did it.
 No matter how many meetings and presentations you have later, the first impression often dominates and is often decisive.
 A PDF presentation with a description and rationale of all decisions should be provided at the very least.
 At most, a personal meeting with a full account of what was done, how you did research (qualitative or quantitative), what determined the user flow, wireframes, mood boards, and transitions from rough sketches to fully-constructed design concepts.
+To speed things up, you can do that with the help of AI presentations.

 If you only give the client a user flow, for example, he can’t grasp the full scope of your design process.
 He will, however, be able to provide input if you explain what it is and how to work with it.
 The most important thing is to not leave the client in the dark about the final outcome.
 This result may appear clear to you, but it’s the consequence of a process that was hidden behind the scenes and that no one saw but you.
 One of your obligations is selling all stages of the design.